alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/advice_aggregated.md

 - "Focus on both music making and conducting" - [Josh Kushner](https://open.spotify.com/episode/0SEcbog1iWyMIPtbQxQuYF?si=_06bEVGYTWG6n6R7Df6Eug) on how to improve your investment picking whilst management responsibilities scale.

 - "The most important thing is who is the user, and why do they care" - [Miles Grimshaw](https://www.youtube.com/watch?v=ZZgerlKINHA).

+- "What do you uniquely provide that your customer desperately needs?" - [Andy Rachleff](https://greatness.floodgate.com/episodes/andy-rachleff-on-how-to-know-if-youve-got-product-market-fit-XxGvX8DH/transcript) on product market fit.

+- "Look for products where you can both do your work and talk about your work" - [Jake Saper](https://shomik.substack.com/p/18-jake-saper-general-partner-emergence#details) on products capable of becoming platforms.

+- "Your pref stack is both a liability and an asset" - [Eric Paley](https://www.youtube.com/watch?v=j9xouls5eX0).

+- "Companies that suffer from indigestion" - [Miles Grimshaw](https://www.joincolossus.com/episodes/29895246/grimshaw-assessing-the-dna-of-software-companies?tab=transcript) on the importance of seeking out companies that can compound via 2nd / 3rd acts.

 [Pull requests](https://github.com/alexmackenzie-wx/blog) encouraged if you have a learning to share!